omen23/ffmpeg-ffnvcodec-explanation/README.md

 - **List of git branches for the legacy drivers**

 If you use legacy drivers here are the branches for the legacy drivers – after you clone the git repository `cd` into it and enter one of the three following lines before installing *(entering `make && sudo make install`)*.

-Curious what will happen if you use the newest SDK headers with a legacy drivers – the dynamic linker will not find the entrypoint and your application will just fail.
+Curious what will happen if you use the newest SDK headers with a legacy driver – the dynamic linker will not find the entrypoint or function pointer or header and your application will just fail.

 *All of these three branches support the optional CUDA 10 features with drivers 410.48 or newer on Linux.*
 ```